UnnamedXAer/chrome-bookmark-search/README.md

 ## Installation

+- You can use `chrome-ext.zip` from the [Releases](https://github.com/UnnamedXAer/chrome-bookmark-search/releases).

+  - download the `chrome-ext.zip`
+  - goto *chrome://extensions*
+  - enable `Developer mode`
+  - drag&drop the zip file into chrome extensions tab.

-To load the extension clone the repo and build it using `tsc`.
+- To build the extension from source:

+  - clone the repo
+  - build it using `tsc`.
-Next go to *chrome://extensions*, enable `Developer mode`, after that use `Load unpacked` selecting the folder with source code (manifest.json should be at the root folder).
+  - go to *chrome://extensions*, enable `Developer mode`
+  - use `Load unpacked` selecting the folder with source code (manifest.json should be at the root folder).

-Chrome does not allow to use packed extensions that are not from Chrome Web Store therefore it is no point of building one.
+*Chrome does not allow to use packed extensions that are not installed via Chrome Web Store therefore there is no point of building one.*